 "My favourite thing about working in FE (in prisons) is putting right some of the failures of the education system, by getting previously disaffected learners to want to learn."

 Annie started her career as a nursery nurse.
-Today she is a Professional Development Manager in Further Education (FE), "With not a single wet paper towel in sight for grazed knees!"
+Today she is a freelancer in Further Education (FE), "With not a single wet paper towel in sight for grazed knees!".
 Her passion is research and studying.

 "My favourite thing about working in FE has to be liken to the London Underground, so many lines, so many directions and so many final destinations!"

 Penny Petch has worked in the Further Education sector for more than 18 years following an initial career as a nurse and midwife.
 Penny is currently Director of Teaching, Learning and Quality at Chelmsford College where she is responsible for professional development, the observation of teachers, the Advanced Practitioners, and quality assurance and improvement.
 Forever a supporter of professional organisations and the benefits they bring their members, Penny was also the President of the Institute for Learning in its final year.

 Penny is passionate about teacher education and the nature of professionalism in a sector that is ever changing.
 As a Fellow of the Society of Education and Training, Penny also holds QTLS and joined the PAG so that she could better support her colleagues and demonstrate her commitment to the professional status of the sector.

 John has worked in FE since 2003.
 His experience covers college lecturing, one-to-one tuition, booster tuition, vocational training, apprentice assessing, mentoring, training management.
 His current roles are: Assessor, BESTT (Boiler Education Skills Training Trust), working with steam locomotive restoration apprentices, mostly on heritage railways; Freelance Academic one-to-one tutor - specialising in English, Business and Sociology - mostly at GCSE; Mentor/Inductor - with one of the 'big four' UK passenger transport group companies.